Fukuoka #2B

 Stoker John Daziel Black of the HMS Exeter

 Fred Stanley (British) report of conditions- very interesting post Atom bomb descriptions.
-Part: 2 3 4 5 EXTERNAL LINK
+Part: 2 3 4 5

-Affidavits - VERSLAG (in Dutch)
+Affidavits - VERSLAG (in Dutch):

 Millet A. Straughan- (Verslag) (Affidavit)1st Lt from 131st FA- sent to Mukden